 The active ingredients in your Roach Killers?

 1. Fipronil and Hydramethylnon.

 Some pesticides are highly toxic (and result in health complications) if eaten by pets or kids.
 This is because the kid’s kidneys, liver, nervous system, and brain are still underdeveloped and won’t easily handle the harsh chemicals.

-For example, the Fipronil ingredient in roach killing pesticides is highly toxic – they damage the insect’s central nervous system.
+For example, the Fipronil ingredient in roach-killing pesticides is highly toxic – they damage the insect’s central nervous system.
 If human beings and pets eat it, they’ll experience seizures, dizziness, headaches, and sweating.

 2. Indoxacarb and Zeta-Cypermethrin/ Bifenthrin

 Indoxacarb is described as “low-toxicity” (doesn’t bring mutagenic or carcinogenic issues) and will control cockroaches and ants.
-This ingredient kills roaches through contact or when the bugs eat food or plants that are laced with the Indoxacarb.
+This ingredient kills roaches through contact or when the bugs eat food or plants laced with the Indoxacarb.

-This causes paralysis and poor nerve function and finally death.
+This causes paralysis and poor nerve function, and finally, death.
 Advion Roach Bait Gel is an example of a roach killer that contains the Indoxacarb ingredient.

 b.
 Zeta-Cypermethrin and Bifenthrin

 The Zeta-Cypermethrin and Bifenthrin ingredients that’ll eliminate crawling bugs, including cockroaches.
 For example, Bifenthrin damages the roaches’ nervous system, which results in paralysis and, eventually, fatality.
 Being people and pets safe, these ingredients is appropriate for home use in addition to their features of being odor-free and non-staining.